 5. Bet conservatively in most cases

-Hey, it’s MMA/UFC and crazy s**t happens all the time.
+Hey, it’s MMA/UFC and crazy stuff happens all the time.

-One kick, one punch, one guillotine choke and it is all over no matter who you are (Fedor) so when you do make that decision to bust open your piggy bank and lay it on the line just keep that in mind and bet the present not the future.
+One kick, one punch, one guillotine choke and it is all over no matter who you are so when you do make that decision to place a big wager, make sure you aren’t betting more than you’re willing to lose.